ajk77/SimpleEMRSystem/README.md

 This code can be used for Electronic Medical Record Research.

-This system was built to facilitate the development a Learning EMR (LEMR) system.

 ## Getting Started

 First, have a look in the screenshots directory to become familiar with the interface design.